sdontireddy/gripmock/README.md

 The server implementation is in GoLang but the client can be any programming language that support gRPC.
 ```

-There is minor limitation to this https://github.com/tokopedia/gripmock where we need to specify the proto file while running docker
+There is a minor limitation to this https://github.com/tokopedia/gripmock where we need to specify the proto file while running docker

 Ex: docker run -p 4770:4770 -p 4771:4771 -v /mypath:/proto tkpd/gripmock /proto/hello.proto

 Unless we specify **/proto/hello.proto** gripmock server wont run.